bosstwobread/Resume/README.md

 [Homepage](https://en.hengtiansoft.com/homepage)
 ### Job Responsibilities
-- Tech lead responsible to assign tasks to Junior developer and perform code review and solve technical difficulties encountered
+- Tech Lead responsible for assigning tasks to junior developers, performing code reviews, and resolving technical challenges
-- Attend Daily stand up to debrief daily work and communicate with foreign clients effectively in a professional manner
+- Attended daily stand-ups, reported progress, and communicated effectively with international clients in a professional manner
-- Nominated to serve as solution architect of  company internal .NET Core based solution to a general business scenario.
+- Nominated to serve as solution architect of  company internal .NET Core based solution to a general business scenario

 ### Achievements
 - Utilize automated Windows command scripts to achieve automatic deployment, as efficiency is improved by reducing the time consumed from one day to minutes
-- Optimized hundreds of SQL based stored procedures, developed common function and simplified numerous SQL statements, removing repetitive code (~1k lines to few hundreds) to improve the maintainability and readability
+- Optimized hundreds of SQL stored procedures, developed reusable functions, and simplified numerous SQL statements, removing repetitive code (~1k lines to few hundreds) to improve the maintainability and readability
 - Established technical specifications documents and numerous technical guidance manuals for team development, training new developers

 ## 2013.04-2022.2 (9 years) Zhejiang Wanwei Space Technology Co., Ltd. (.NET/JAVA/NODE/PHP/Docker)